 As important as consent is, we don’t talk about it enough.
-So it’s understandable if you’re a little unsure as to what consent is – and what it isn’t.
-You may have heard the idea that “no means no,” but this doesn’t really provide a complete picture of what consent is because it puts the responsibility on one person to resist or accept.
+So it’s understandable if you’re a little unsure about what it is – and what it isn’t.
+You may have heard the idea that “no means no,” but this doesn’t really provide a complete picture of consent because it puts the responsibility on one person to resist or accept.
 It also makes consent about what a partner doesn’t want, instead of being able to openly express what they do want.

 Well, How Does It Work?